ellerywuyn/mp3/README.md

 - **Scalability:** As the platform grows, it will need to manage increasing data volumes and maintain performance.

 - **User Engagement:** With many potential actions (likes, comments, shares, etc.), it's a challenge to keep users engaged and not overwhelmed.

+## Data Insertion
+**I spent a lot of time making sure that all data inserted make sense.
+For example, as DSI director, Charlie Davis would post DSI-related announcements, not his first-year experience a DSI master's student, and as a second-year master's student, Alice Johnson would post such things, etc. Comments are related to posts and comments also fit their creators' roles.**

+This will ensure that my database is realistic.